JimDesu/basis-lang/spec.md

 Match-by-message-identity, not match-by-payload-value, is a design commitment: failures are dispatched on what they *are*, not on what they *carry*.
 Forms like `| 0 -> handleZero` or `| "error" -> handleError` are not part of the language.
 Programs that need to distinguish payload values do so by inspecting the bound payload within the recovery body.

 When a `|`-with-spec block engages, the failure's status as in-flight ends at the moment of binding.
 The handler body runs from no-active-failure, with the bound payload available for inspection, consumption, or forwarding into a re-fail (&sect;4.10).
 The discipline governing the *value's* lifetime &mdash; distinct from the failure's status, and tracked through the holding-frame model &mdash; is in &sect;4.11.

+**The discharge arm `|!`.** The twelfth marker attaches where recovery arms attach and makes the opposite move: `|!
+Spec` claims that a `Spec`-or-below failure *cannot reach this point* &mdash; and the claim is admitted only as a **theorem**.
+The compiler proves it, or the program does not compile.
+There is no `.ack`, no caveat, and no assertion path, deliberately and permanently: everywhere else the language lets the programmer confess to what the analysis cannot decide (&sect;3.18), because there the programmer may genuinely know better; here, "the programmer knows better" is precisely the failure mode being eliminated.
+On proof, `Spec` and everything below it is subtracted from the statement's propagating set, and the enclosing command's failure mark and failure-set obligations (&sect;&sect;4.2, 4.9) are computed from the subtracted set &mdash; the arm's payoff: a site-specific proof lets a `?`-marked callee sit inside a `:`-marked caller.

+The verifier's power is fixed by this specification, not by the implementation: the proof is conducted in the failure-state lattice (&sect;4.13, Appendix E.3) over the frame's tracked facts &mdash; the four static analyses of Appendix E, the obligation records of &sect;10.5, and the construction forms of &sect;4.14 &mdash; and a conforming implementation accepts *exactly* what those prove.
+An implementation may not accept more, however true, and may not accept less: `|!` programs are portable because the theorem's proof system is part of the language.
+An arm whose `Spec` is already absent from the reaching set proves trivially and draws nothing from this specification; implementations may warn under their own codes (&sect;3.18).

 ### 4.7 Concept-Bound Payloads